-1. The average reaction times in the without text reading series of the experiment were shorter and significantly different from those in the with text reading series.
-This difference was observed in both analyses - by stimulus size and by color.
-In the without text reading series (with no additional information), when foveal information in scarce, attention is more subtly distributed according to stimulus size than in the with text reading series (with additional information), where foveal information appears to be given greater importance.

-- 2. In both the with text reading and without text reading series, yellow and red stimuli were detected faster than green and blue stimuli. - 3.
+- 1. The average reaction times in the without-text-reading series of the experiment were shorter and significantly different from those in the with-text-reading series.
+This difference was observed in both analyses, by stimulus size and by color.
+In the without-text reading series (with no additional information), when foveal information is scarce, attention is more subtly distributed according to stimulus size than in the with-text reading series (with additional information), where foveal information appears to be given greater importance. - 2.
+In both the with-text reading and without-text reading series, yellow and red stimuli were detected faster than green and blue stimuli. - 3.
 In the without text reading series, participants responded significantly faster to colored stimuli presented in the upper-left quadrant of the visual field than to those in the upper-right, lower-left, or lower-right quadrants.
 This may be related to the phenomenon of pseudoneglect and habitual left-to-right reading patterns.
-No such differences were observed in the with text reading series.
+No such differences were observed in the text reading series. - 4.
+These results can be useful in interface design, visual display optimization, and user experience research in environments where fast detection of visual elements is critical, such as driving, aviation, or digital media.
+Also, for improving the readability of advertising inscriptions.